 Among the hundreds or maybe thousands of applications, you may have been chosen because of the extensive experience that you have had.
 Do you think that really says something about your professional brand?

-Definitely yes.
-However, among the number of applicants chosen to proceed with the pre-screening interview, someone will stand out not because of qualities and expertise, but because of soft skills.
+Definitely, yes.
+However, among the number of applicants chosen to proceed with the pre-screening interview, someone stands out not because of their work experience, but because of their soft skills.

 PROOF OF CLAIMS

 We consider proof of claims when deciding to purchase a product.
 It is the same thing when a Hiring Manager chooses the right fit for the company.

 The skills that you are claiming must be backed by strong attestations.

 Provide examples like specific initiatives, projects, and work situations.
 When we say specific — they have to be relevant to what exactly the company is looking for.

 A lot of candidates tend to forget that more than their expertise, it’s their soft skills that they should bring to the table.
 Hiring managers know well that hard skills can be taught when someone has the right soft skills to acquire the former.